rails-api/active_model_serializers/docs/howto/upgrade_from_0_8_to_0_10.md

 ## Disclaimer
 ### Proceed at your own risk
 This document attempts to outline steps to upgrade your app based on the collective experience of developers who have done this already.
-It may not cover all edge cases and situation that may cause issues, so please proceed with a certain level of caution.
+It may not cover all edge cases and situations that may cause issues, so please proceed with a certain level of caution.

 ## Overview